 True reconciliation begins by acknowledging and understanding our history.
-As we celebrate National Indigenous Peoples Day — a day that honours the unique heritage, diverse cultures, and outstanding contributions of First Nations, Inuit, and Métis peoples — meet some of the speakers forging a path to a just future for Canada.
+As we celebrate National Indigenous Peoples Day — a day that honours the unique heritage, diverse cultures, and outstanding contributions of First Nations, Inuit, and Métis peoples — meet some of the speakers forging the path to a just future for all who call Canada home.

 Through sharing their stories, experiences, and insights into Indigenous peoples’ worldview, they’re helping to close the gap between Indigenous and non-Indigenous peoples, and build a future where we can all work, succeed, and prosper together.

 Chief Perry Belegarde served two terms as the National Chief of the Assembly of First Nations.
 He played an instrumental role in the 2021 adoption of new federal legislation committing Canada to fully implement the UN Declaration on the Rights of Indigenous Peoples into national law and policy.

 “The UN Declaration is about Indigenous peoples finally regaining control over own lives and the future of our communities,” Perry said.
 “It’s about combatting systemic racism and closing the gap in quality of life between Indigenous peoples and the rest of Canada.
 And it is about finding new ways to work together to share the wealth of this great country.
 Ultimately, I believe that this is a vision and framework that can inspire and guide all Canadians on the path of reconciliation.”